 Here's everything you need to know about smart displays.

-These are essentially smart speakers with a high-resolution display built in, bringing a visual element to Google's Home product lineup.
+Let's start with what they're not: tablets.
+Google has been clear that this is a new product category - these are essentially smart speakers with a display built-in, bringing a visual element to Google's home product lineup.

-The advantage of having a display built in means the Google Home can show you results as well as speak them to you, which - in many instances - is very useful.
+The advantage of having a display built in means the Google Assistant can show you results as well as speak them to you, which - in many instances - is very useful.
 Whether that means showing you a recipe, directions to a location in Google Maps, or bring up photos you've got saved.
 These aren't elements well-communicated by audio alone.

 What smart displays are available?

 The daddy of smart displays - but not the first to launch - the Google Home Hub adopts the design of other Google Home devices, presenting a neat little 7-inch display for you to get chatty with.
 It doesn't have a camera, which sets it apart from many of the devices on this list and it's also one of the most affordable out there.
 It's a great experience, from a device we love.

 The Lenovo Smart Display takes that Google Assistant experience and offers it in two sizes, at 8 or 10.1-inches.
 The 10.1-inch model has a sharp display, but the interesting thing about this device is the design.
 The rear of the 10-inch model is finished in bamboo and curves towards the speaker end so it can stand vertically - which you can use for video calling, but not a lot else (the UI doesn't rotate).
 With a speaker at one end the sound isn't great, but the experience overall is pretty good.